 Her ministry in iconography began at St Benedict's, Narrabundah, in 2003 and continues to this day, where she runs workshops at St Clement's Monastery in Galong.
+"Our faith is so rich and excit

 "Our faith is so rich and exciting," she said.